JGCRI/gcam-doc/fusion.md

 from the "base" state.
 However such a strategy would essentially double the number of computation required to calculate partial derivatives.
 Instead GCAM has code to track and manage state to be able to quickly reset the "base" state when calculating partial derivatives.
-However prior to GCAM fusion this code was strewn throughout the code in many places:
+However prior to GCAM Fusion this code was strewn throughout the code in many places:

 -   Each market had a "stored" price, supply, and demand and corresponding methods to store/restore them.